Chris Landtiser

 Through two concrete before-and-after examples, you'll see what happens when the same tool is introduced to the same audience in two different ways - one feature-led, one story-led.
 The pattern is consistent: feature-led introductions spike and collapse; story-led introductions grow and sustain.

 The presentation names three dimensions of this gap.
-The empathy gap: feature demos amplify anxiety instead of addressing it.
-The relevance gap: generic demonstrations don't connect to anyone's actual Tuesday.
-The agency gap: feature-led training positions people as consumers of technology, while story-led training positions them as authors of their own professional development.
+Empathy: feature demos amplify anxiety instead of addressing it.
+Relevance: generic demonstrations don't connect to anyone's actual Tuesday.
+Agency: feature-led training positions people as consumers of technology; story-led training positions them as authors of their own professional development.

 You'll leave with a practical framework for collecting adoption stories from within your own organization, structuring story-led training, and redesigning how your team introduces AI starting with your very next session.